-English Church Architecture -
+English Church Architecture.

-SHIMPLING, St. George (TM 156 827) (May 2009)
+SHIMPLING, St. George (TM 041 444),

-(Bedrock: Upper Cretaceous, Upper Chalk)
+(Bedrock: Upper Creatceous, Upper Chalk.)

-This church (shown above from the southeast, and below left, from the north), now in the care of the Churches Conservation Trust, is one of several in the area between Diss and Harleston that has a round tower with an octagonal belfry.
-(Cf. Thorpe Abbotts and Stuston, of which the second is in Suffolk.)
-It is also another whose church guide (in this case, by Paul Cattermole, 1995) and entry in “The Buildings of England” (in the “Northwest & South Norfolk” volume, by Pevsner and Bill Wilson, pub.
-Penguin, 1999), should both be disregarded for their dating interpretations, leaving the visitor to turn instead to Stephen Hart’s meticulously observed study, “The Round Church Towers of England” (pub.
-Lucas Books, 2003), which includes a detailed examination of the present building.
+St. George's, Shimpling, though now in the care of the Churches Conservation Trust, is one of the most pleasant round tower churches to visit albeit it is also another whose church guide (in this case, by Paul Cattermole, 1995) and entry in The Buildings of England (in the 'Northwest & South Norfolk' volume by Nikolaus Pevsner and Bill Wilson, Penguin, 1999, pp. 644-645), should be entirely disregarded, leaving the visitor to turn to Stephen Hartís meticulously observed study instead (pp. 135-138).

 The rest of the church consists of a chancel, nave and N. porch.
-The porch (illustrated right), like the steeple and tower W. window, is the work of 1863-8, although in this case, it replaces an earlier structure that had become very dilapidated: an attractive little structure, it is half-timbered in “Tudor” style, with brick-nogging infill between the studwork and nicely carved bargeboards.
-The chancel, however, is characteristic of Early English work, with Y-traceried windows to north and south, and a three-light window with intersecting tracery to the east, but the roof (seen at the foot of the page, viewed from the west) is now a replacement of 1633, as announced on an inscribed tie beam, which also carries the initials “N.C.” and possibly “I. B.”.
-This roof has purlins at the one third and two third stages, which marks it apart from the roof over the nave (shown left, from the east), for there is no chancel arch to separate them
+The porch (shown right), like the steeple and tower W. window, is Victorian, although in this case, it replaces an earlier structure that had become very dilapidated: an attractive little addition, it is half-timbered in mock-Tudor style, with brick-nogging infill between the studwork and nicely carved bargeboards.
+The chancel, however, is characteristic of Early English times, with Y-traceried windows to the north and south, and a three-light window with intersecting tracery to the east, but the chancel roof (shown at the foot of the page, viewed from the west) is now a replacement of 1633, as announced on an inscribed tie beam, which also carries the initials 'N.C.' and (possibly) 'I. B.'.
+The rafters are tied together with purlins one third and two thirds of the way up the pitch, which alone distinguishes it from the differently-framed nave roof with castellated wall plates, arched braces, and single purlins halfway up the pitch (as illustrated left, viewed from the east) for there is no chancel arch to separate them